jara001/f1tenth-rules/rules_v3.md

 - Touching is not penalized.
     - Excessive/repeated touching may be considered as a crash.

-- Upon crashing into an obstacle/track border, the team has to stop the car and:
+- Upon crashing into an obstacle/track border, the team has to:
+    1. Stop its car.
-    1. Move the car (by hand or using the remove control) to the side of the track next to the latest position before crash.
+    2. Move the car (by hand or using the remove control) to the side of the track next to the latest position before crash.
-    2. Repair the track / place the obstacles to their appropriate positions.
+    3. Repair the track and/or place the obstacles to their appropriate positions.
-    3. Wait for the clearance from the organizers.
+    4. Wait for the clearance from the organizers.
-    4. Start the car.
+    5. Start the car and continue the race.

 - During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.

 - Upon crashing into the opponent (e.g., one of the cars significantly diverges from its expected trajectory):
-    1. Referees call the crash and pause the race.
+    1. Referees call the crash and pause the race, teams have to stop their cars.
     2. Referees judge which car is at fault.
     3. Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
         - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before resuming the race (i.e., the at-fault car is placed 3 meters behind the other car).